shortcuts/no-neck-pain.nvim/README.md

         -- When `false`, the mapping is not created.
         --- @type string
         toggle = "<Leader>np",
+        -- Sets a global mapping to Neovim, which allows you to toggle the left side buffer.
+        -- When `false`, the mapping is not created.
+        --- @type string
+        toggleLeftSide = "<Leader>nql",
+        -- Sets a global mapping to Neovim, which allows you to toggle the right side buffer.
+        -- When `false`, the mapping is not created.
+        --- @type string
+        toggleRightSide = "<Leader>nqr",
         -- Sets a global mapping to Neovim, which allows you to increase the width (+5) of the main window.
         -- When `false`, the mapping is not created.
         --- @type string | { mapping: string, value: number }